How to sell a house with code violation in Missouri hero Kansas City

 • Competitive Pricing: Set a price that reflects needed repairs.
 This can attract buyers looking for a deal.

-Using these strategies can help manage costs and still lead to a successful sale.
+These strategies can help manage costs and still lead to a successful sale.

 What Financial Assistance is Available for Repairs?